GIfatahTH/navigation_builder/README.md

 <h1> navigation_builder </h1>

-This package was original a part of `states_rebuilder` package.
+This package was original a part of `navigation_builder` package.
 As requested by many users, I extract it to its own independent package.

-Coming from 'states_rebuilder', all you need to do is to:
+Coming from 'navigation_builder', all you need to do is to:
-* use `NavigationBuilder.create` instead of `RM.injectNavigator`
+* use `NavigationBuilder.create` instead of `NavigationBuilder.create`

-## Setting Navigator
+# Setting Navigator (The global Picutre)
 To set navigator 2 you only need to define a global `NavigationBuilder` final variable and use `MaterialApp.router` or `CupertinoApp.router` widgets like this:

 ```dart